An Adaptive Cost-Sensitive Learning and Recursive Denoising Framework for Imbalanced SVM Classification: Introduction

-where $\text{sgn}(\cdot)$ represents the sign function.
-Noise frequently contaminates the training data in several practical engineering applications.
-Furthermore, certain data points within the training dataset are erroneously positioned into the feature space alongside other categories, which are referred to as outliers.
-As indicated in \cite{15} and \cite{16}, outliers frequently transform into support vectors that have higher Lagrangian coefficients throughout the training process.
-The classifier created using the support vector machine exclusively depends on support vectors.
-The existence of outliers or noise in the training set leads to a large deviation of the decision border from the ideal plane, when using the standard SVM training technique.
-This high sensitivity of SVM to outliers and noise is a consequence of this deviation.
-This work proposes the inclusion of weights to showcase the contributions of various samples.
-Our primary focus is on the fundamental problem of standard SVMs.
+Our primary focus is on the fundamental problem of soft-margin SVM.
+Wang et al.\cite{45} improved the soft-margin support vector machine and proposed a new fast support vector machine with truncated square hinge loss, which fully improved the calculation speed of large-scale datasets.
 Descent techniques can be employed to minimize the objective function of a conventional SVM, which is known for its high convexity.
 Nevertheless, descent methods necessitate accurate calculation of the gradient of the goal function, a task that is frequently arduous.
 The Stochastic Gradient Descent (SGD) method addresses this issue by employing unbiased gradient estimates using tiny data samples \cite{25,26}.
 It is the primary approach for solving large-scale stochastic optimization issues.
 Nevertheless, the practical attractiveness of SGD approaches remains restricted due to their need for a substantial number of iterations to achieve convergence.
-Indeed, stochastic gradient descent (SGD) exhibits sluggish convergence due to its reliance on gradients, a drawback that is further amplified when gradients are substituted with random approximations.
+Indeed, SGD exhibits sluggish convergence due to its reliance on gradients, a drawback that is further amplified when gradients are substituted with random approximations.
 Various stochastic optimization strategies have been employed thus far to address SVM models.
-Aside from first-order techniques such as stochastic gradient descent (SGD), second-order approaches are also extensively employed.
+Aside from first-order techniques such as SGD, second-order approaches are also extensively employed.
 Second-order stochastic optimization methods impose greater demands on functions compared to first-order methods, as they are capable of quadratic differentiation.
 Consequently, studying these approaches is a demanding task.
 Second-order stochastic optimization methods inherently address the issues of limited precision and sluggish convergence that are associated with first-order approaches.
 This paper considers solving SVM using second-order stochastic optimization methods to further reduce the impact of outliers and dataset imbalance while ensuring accuracy.
-In this paper, we introduce a novel generalized framework with adaptive weight function for imbalanced SVM classification (AW-WSVM).
-The approach involves assigning weights to distinct samples and updating these weights based on the position of the hyperplane.
-Our main contributions are as follows: 1.
-This work presents a novel weighting technique for support vector machines.
-The contribution of a training sample to the optimal classification hyperplane is determined by its distance from the hyperplane.
-Specifically, the closer the sample is to the hyperplane, the higher its weight is set, whereas the weight is smaller for samples that are farther away.
-We suggest the implementation of a novel weight function.
-The weight function is adaptive, and it can adjust itself with the change of hyperplane.
-It is deemed appropriate to assume that the weight setting follows a Gaussian distribution and that the impact of distance on the weight is stressed.
-2. We enhance the unconstrained soft margin support vector machine.
-When the weight increases, the hinge loss function approaches zero to minimize the objective function, thus dividing the samples correctly.
-3. We preprocess the data in each iteration.
-According to the directionality of the distance, we can select the noise data according to certain rules and eliminate it in the next training.
-4. Employ the weighting technique we suggested in conjunction with various optimization algorithms, and conduct experiments using datasets with different characteristics.
-In the field of emotion classification, we have done many experiments under different imbalanced ratios.
-The results demonstrate that the suggested weighting technique can enhance the performance of SVM even more.
-The remaining sections of this paper are structured in the following manner.
-Section 2 provides a concise overview of the recent literature on the classification of imbalanced data.
-Section 3 presents the introduction of a novel weighted method.
-Section 4 involves conducting experiments on various datasets by integrating different algorithms with our suggested weighting technique.
-The discussion and conclusions can be found in section 5.